Russia: FSB detains Ukrainian diplomat over classified information | DW | 17.04.2021

-The intelligence agency says it has arrested diplomat Alexander Sosonyuk, accusing him of receiving sensitive information.
+The intelligence agency says Alexander Sosonyuk was caught "red-handed" receiving sensitive data from a Russian official.
 Tensions between the neighbors have escalated over a Russian military buildup along the border.

 Russia has detained a Ukrainian diplomat for allegedly receiving classified information from a database of the country's main security agency.